AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/basics.md

 >[!NOTE]
 >
->The Content Fragment Models are also used as the basis of the AEM GraphQL Schemas, used for retrieving your content - more about that in a later session.
+>The Content Fragment Models are also used as the basis of the AEM GraphQL Schemas, used for retrieving your content - more about that in the Developer Journey.

 Requests for your content are made using the AEM GraphQL API, a customized implementation of the standard GraphQL API.
-The AEM GraphQL API allows you to perform (complex) queries on your Content Fragments, with each query being according to a specific model type.
+The AEM GraphQL API allows applications to perform (complex) queries on your Content Fragments, with each query being according to a specific model type.

 The content returned can then be used by your applications.